finos/FDC3/docs/api/spec.md

 //use the returned AppIntent array to target one of the returned apps await fdc3.raiseIntent(appIntent[0].intent, context, appIntent[0].apps[0]);
 ```

+Output context types requested are represented by their type name.
+A channel may be requested by passing the string `"channel"` or a channel that returns a specific type via the syntax `"channel<contextType>"`, e.g. `"channel<fdc3.instrument>"`.
+Requesting intent resolution to an app returning a channel MUST include apps that are registered as returning a channel with a specific type.

 #### Upgrading to a Remote API Connection
 There are a wide range of workflows where decoupled intents and/or context passing do not provide rich enough interactivity and applications are better off exposing proprietary APIs.
 In these cases, an App can use the *source* property on the resolution of an intent to connect directly to another App and from there, call remote APIs using the methods available in the Desktop Agent context for the App.
 For example: